kaylahimmel/Bamazon/homework_instructions.md

 X__4.
 Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

-___5. Then create a Node application called `bamazonCustomer.js`.
+X__5.
+Then create a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

-___6. The app should then prompt users with two messages.
+X__6.
+The app should then prompt users with two messages.

-   ___* The first should ask them the ID of the product they would like to buy.
+   X__* The first should ask them the ID of the product they would like to buy.
-   ___* The second message should ask how many units of the product they would like to buy.
+   X__* The second message should ask how many units of the product they would like to buy.

-___7. Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
+X__7.
+Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.

    ___* If not, the app should log a phrase like `Insufficient quantity!`, and then prevent the order from going through.